Nasenboi/AiudioDataScience_Warnsystem-/README.md

 ## How would you launch the code yourself?
 1. Download the Git<br />
-2. Get all the required libraries<br />
+2. Get all the required libraries using the requirements.txt<br />
 3. Chose the destination paths in the "allAudioDataToSpectrograms.py" code and run it
 4. Follow the instructions on the mainCodeV6.x.ipynb file